Editor’s note: This is part of a special advertising section appearing in Real Estate NJ’s January issue.

 Monroe Township, NJ 08831

-The investment real estate market is resilient and relatively healthy.
-As stock market volatility and economic uncertainty continue, more investors are seeking the safe refuge of investment real estate.
-The multifamily market continues to be the strongest commercial real estate market and the multifamily rental market remains strong.
+The investment real estate market is resilient.
+As economic uncertainty continues, investors continue to seek the safe refuge of investment real estate.
+The multifamily market continues to be the strongest commercial real estate market and the multifamily rental market remains relatively strong given the ever-increasing demands for housing.
 Other types of investment and commercial properties in desirable locations also remain in demand.

 100 Woodbridge Center Drive